AlessioMR/matrix_glow/README.md

 ## BUGS

 If you spot awful looking colors please raise a GitHub issue.
 I will keep this theme updated.
-Due to the nature of .rstheme files it is not immediately visible for me whether everything is colored accodingly.
+Due to the nature of .rstheme files it is not immediately visible for me whether everything is colored accordingly.
 I am open to any new ideas and suggestions also.

 *Have fun in the matrix*